Browsing Category:

 • Did you make sofrito for my Slow Cooker Sancocho recipe or my Small Batch Sancocho and still have plenty left over and don’t know what to do with it?
 Neyssa over at Latina Mom Meals has already collected a ton of recipes to use sofrito.
 Check out these recipes at Janes Kitchen Miracles and Nutrition Dork for inspiration on using leftover sofrito.

-• As with most soul food, the Green Sofrito is cooked by intuition and ancestral guidance.
+• Like most soul food, the Green Sofrito is cooked by intuition and ancestral guidance.
 How do you know you did it right?
 Smell it.
 Does it smell exciting?
 Dip your finger on the side of the blender and taste.
 If your grandma was Puerto Rican, does this taste like something she would have made?
 Ok, then it’s right.

 Two images of Green Sofrito sit side by side.